Auroratide/auroratide.com/content/posts/image-alt-text/content.md

 </blockquote>

 Happy with the article, Jenna decides to publish it to an online interplanetary tourism guide.
-But when submitting the article, something went wrong!
-Somehow, the image of Purpiter became corrupted while uploading, meaning it will not show up in the article.
+But when submitting the article, something goes wrong!
+Somehow, the image of Purpiter is corrupted while uploading, meaning it will not show up in the article.
 Oof.

 Instead, the **alt text** will appear.
 Let's say she used the alt text from the intro, "Alien World".
 Here's how the article would appear: